Matthew Phillip Monger

 - Phone number: 22590649

-I am the Associate Professor of Near Eastern Languages and Literatures at MF.
-My main research interests are the languages and texts of the Ancient Near East, including Akkadian, Hebrew, Syriac/Aramaic, Ethiopic, and Arabic, and the intersections of texts in these languages.
-Theoretically and methodologically, I am interested in the transmission and reception of texts and traditions and the methods and theories that guide scholars in their research on texts and situate my research within the paradigm of Material (or New) Philology.
+I am a philologist and Associate Professor of Near Eastern Languages and Literatures at MF.
+My main research interests are the languages and texts of the Ancient Near East and Meditteranean, including Akkadian, Hebrew, Syriac/Aramaic, Ethiopic, Greek, and Latin and the intersections of texts in these languages.
+Theoretically and methodologically, I am interested in the transmission and reception of texts and traditions and the methods and theories that guide scholars in their research on texts.

 I am currently working on a book that investigates the names given to the wives of the pre-Abrahamic patriarchs in Antiquity and traces their reception history throughout a wide range of texts and manuscripts in Antiquity and the Middle Ages.